CharReanimation/PeninsulaMarket/README.md

 # SelfWeb3Website: PeninsulaMarket (WIP)

 ## What's this?
-A Website using the Ethereum network. <br />
+A Marketing Website using the Ethereum network. <br />
 Currently running with Hardhat (Locally) <br />

 #### Tech Using: